isamu-isozaki/teamai_test/marketing/marketing-sales-development/sdr/index.html.md

 - If the record is already assigned in Salesforce, alert the record owner and have them join the conversation, if possible.

 Minor notes:
-- If you leave the Drift page in your web browser, do not use the “back” button to return.
+- If you leave the Drift page in your web browser, do not use the “back� button to return.
 The page will not be current.
 Follow a link or a bookmark.
-Be sure to hit the refresh button if you choose to use the “back” button.
+Be sure to hit the refresh button if you choose to use the “back� button.
 - Drift conversations can be shared with others by copying the URL of the selected chat.

 ### Email
 Tips
 - Studies show that Executives read emails in the morning
-- Expect to be forwarded to the right person (Always ask)
+- Expect to be forwarded to the right person (Always ask/index.html.md)
 - Keep emails 90 words or less
 - Break into readable stanzas
 - Always be specific and tailored